cern-cta/CTA/continuousintegration/orchestration/README.md

 3. Install the `init` chart, which cleans MHVTL, sets up the common storage space for the logs and sets up the authentication centre.
 4. Install the `catalogue` chart, which produces a configmap containing `cta-catalogue.conf` and spawns a job that wipes the catalogue.
 If Postgres is the provided backend, will also spawn a local Postgres DB.
 5. Install the `scheduler` chart, generating a configmap `cta-objectstore-tools.conf` and spawning a job to wipe the scheduler.
-6. Install the `cta` chart, spawning all the different CTA pods: a number of tape servers, an EOS MGM, a frontend, a client to communicate with the frontend, and an admin client (`ctacli`).
+6. Install the `cta` chart, spawning all the different CTA pods: a number of tape servers, an EOS MGM, a frontend, a client to communicate with the frontend, and an admin client (`cta-cli`).
-7. Perform some simple initialization of the EOS workflow rules and kerberos tickets on the client/ctacli pods.
+7. Perform some simple initialization of the EOS workflow rules and kerberos tickets on the client/cta-cli pods.

 Note that once this is done, the instance is still relatively barebones.
-For example, you won't be able to execute any `cta-admin` commands on the `ctacli` yet.
+For example, you won't be able to execute any `cta-admin` commands on the `cta-cli` yet.
 To get something to play with, you are advised to run `tests/prepare_tests.sh`, which will setup some basic resources.

 ## Deleting a CTA instance